Edge AI in Action: Mastering On-Device Inference

 Edge AI deploys artificial intelligence models directly on devices such as smartphones, cameras, sensors, drones, and wearables, allowing them to perform inference locally without relying on the cloud.
 This approach delivers key advantages, including lower latency, improved privacy, faster responsiveness, and greater energy efficiency.

 However, running AI models on edge devices requires specialized tools for optimizing model performance, efficiency, and latency.
-While general-purpose frameworks offer broad compatibility, unlocking the full potential of hardware accelerators, especially those from Qualcomm and NVIDIA, requires a deeper understanding of platform-specific SDKs and engines.
+While general-purpose frameworks offer broad compatibility, unlocking the full potential of hardware accelerators, especially those from Qualcomm and Hailo, requires a deeper understanding of platform-specific SDKs and engines.

 Topics